noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   - optional fields: used to record the creation & execution of smart contracts
     - data: todo
     - init: todo

+### wallet

+#### accounts

+- account state: accounts, addresses, balances, including:
+  - Nonce: number of transactions on the senders account
+    - EOAs: total transactions that user made
+    - CAs: number of times it has deployed/created other smart contracts
+  - balance: value of ether available on the account in wei
+  - storage hash: root node of the patricia tree
+  - code hash: hash of the code within the smart contract; executes everytime a call is made to the contract; cannot change after its deployed
+  - account storage
+  - ethereum virtual code
+- account types
+  - EOAs: externally owned accounts;
+    - tied to a private key
+    - doesnt hold code
+    - maintains ether balance
+    - can send transactions/transfer between wallets
+    - initiate smart contracts
+  - CAs: contract accounts;
+    - has code thats triggered by transactions/messages
+    - controlled by the code contained within smart contracts
+    - transfer value, initiate another smart contract, and execute associated smart contracts, manipulate storage
+    - abi: application binary interface: javascript representation of the contract

+### hashing

+### digital signatures

+### digital assets

 ## dapps on ethereum